 Beyond using core muscles, users also report sore calf muscles after prolonged hoverboard use.

-A hoverboard won’t turn your kid into an athlete, but it is definitely a step above sitting on a couch!
+A hoverboard for kids won’t turn your child into an athlete, but it is definitely a step above sitting on a couch!

 Plus, it gets them outdoors!
 They may be gliding on a hoverboard, but they’re in the sun, soaking up healthy vitamin D.